 History of Highlands Hammock

-Although there have been many key figures in the creation and preservation of the park, one notable woman was named Carol Beck.
-Carol Beck was a botanist who worked in the park from 1949 until 1965, and was a woman of “firsts.”
-She was the first Florida Park Service Naturalist, the first female field employee, and one of the first involved with interpretation.
-When she hitched up an old wagon to a four-wheel drive vehicle in the 1950s and took people on guided tours in restricted areas, she launched the park’s first “tram tours.”
 The tours have continued and are one of the park’s most popular activities.
-The tram passes slowly through four major ecosystems that include hydric hammock, cypress swamp, pine flatwoods and baygall.
-Passengers may observe alligators, water birds, deer and other wildlife close-up.
-The tram is fully accessible and allows those who cannot, or choose not to walk, to see the park and observe wildlife.
+The tram passes slowly through four major ecosystems: hydric hammock, cypress swamp, pine flatwoods and baygall.
+Passengers may observe alligators, water birds, deer and other wildlife up close.
+The tram is fully accessible and allows those who cannot or choose not to walk to see the park and observe wildlife.